 Michael Eustice – Artistic Director

 MICHAEL EUSTICE graduated with an MA in Theatre Studies from the University of London in 1994 and, after 20 years managing sales and services centres for large financial institutions in Australia and the UK, finally succumbed to passion and created Red Phoenix Theatre.
 He has directed and performed in numerous productions for a variety of companies but like so many other Adelaidian theatre practitioners of his vintage began his theatrical journey with the legendary Bunyip Children’s Theatre where he played the roles of many different animals and occasionally a human.
-For Red Phoenix he has directed several award nominated, award winning and critically acclaimed productions including: Shakespeare’s Titus Andronicus, David Williamson’s Don Parties On, and Vaclav Havel’s The Conspirators and Albert Camus’ Caligula.
+For Red Phoenix he has directed several award nominated, award winning and critically acclaimed productions including: Shakespeare’s Titus Andronicus, David Williamson’s Don Parties On, and Vaclav Havel’s The Conspirators, Albert Camus’ Caligula and Tim Firth’s The Flint Street Nativity.
 Other notable directing credits include the award nominated Neville’s Island for Adelaide Rep and a sellout season of Macbeth for the Theatre Guild.

 Libby Drake – Treasurer

 Libby has been involved in theatre as long as she can remember – from an audience perspective!
 An avid theatregoer Libby has attended productions in several countries but mainly Australia and the UK.
 She has seen performances by many of the great actors of our time including Michael Gambon, Judi Dench, John Hurt, Steven Berkoff, Maggie Smith, Kenneth Branagh, Patrick Stewart, Fiona Shaw, Toby Stephens, Helen Mirren, Ian MeKellan, Samantha Bond, Iain Glenn, Wendy Hiller, Michael Sheen, Alan Bates and Felicity Kendall, to name but a few.
 As an appreciator of all aspects of theatre she once selected a play in London based purely on the lighting designer.
 In 2013 Libby got out of her audience seat and became Assistant Director to Michael Eustice for the Adelaide Rep’s production of Neville’s Island.
-She will be Assistant Director for the upcoming Red Phoenix Theatre and Butterfly Theatre production of Titus Andronicus.
+Since then she has been the Assistant Director for Red Phoenix Theatre productions Titus Andronicus, Don Parties On, The Conspirators, Caligula, The Flint Street Nativity and A Bunch of Amateurs.
+In August Libby will direct Horton Foote’s Dividing The Estate.

 Richard Parkhill – Committee Member